SichangHe/mdbook_ls/README.md

 - Chapter changes are patched individually and pushed to the browser, without refresh.
 - Full rebuilds happen only when the `.gitignore`, `book.toml`, `SUMMARY.md`, or the theme directory changes, or a patched page is requested by a new client.
     <!-- NOTE: We need to rebuild on theme changes because of templates. -->
 - Build artifacts are stored in a temporary directory in memory.
 - It directly serves static files, additional JS & CSS, and asset files from the source directory, instead of copying them.

 ### Details of patching

-When a chapter changes,
-we push its patched content to the corresponding browser tabs and replace the contents of their `<main>` elements.
+When a chapter changes, we push its patched content to the corresponding browser tabs and replace the contents of their `<main>` elements.
 So, the browser does not reload the page, but updates the content instantly.

-After replacing the content,
-our injected script issues a [`load` window event][load-event].
+After replacing the content, our injected script issues a [`load` window event][load-event].
 You should listen to this event to rerun any JavaScript code as needed.
 An example is below in [the MathJax support section](#mathjax-support).

 ### Current limitations of patching

 - Preprocessors that operate across multiple book item are not supported.
-    The results may be incorrect,
-    or the implementation may fall back to a full rebuild.
+    The results may be incorrect, or the implementation may fall back to a full rebuild.
     This is because
     we feed the preprocessors the individual chapters rather than the whole book when patching.

-    This is irrelevant for most preprocessors,
-    which operate on a single chapter.
+    This is irrelevant for most preprocessors, which operate on a single chapter.
     Even the `link` preprocessor works because
     it reads the input files directly.
 - Neither `print.html` or the search index are updated incrementally.
     They are only rebuilt on full rebuilds, which can be triggered by refreshing a patched page.
-- The book template (`index.hbs`)
+- The book template (`index.hbs`) has to include exactly `{{ content }}` in
-    has to include exactly `{{ content }}` in the `<main>` tag (the default), otherwise the patching will not work correctly.
+    the `<main>` tag (the default),
+    otherwise the patching will not work correctly.
     A workaround would be to allow custom injected scripts, but I will not implement that unless demanded.
+- Search support has been disabled to reduce complexity and overhead.
+    It is not that useful for live preview anyway.

 ### MathJax support

 `MathJax.js` is too slow for live preview, so you should instead consider [mdBook-KaTeX], [client-side KaTeX] (with a custom script that listens to the `load` event, as mentioned above), or other alternatives.

 If you have to stick with MathJax, please add a custom script that listens to the `load` event and reruns MathJax, like this:

 ```javascript
 document.addEventListener("load", () => MathJax.Hub.Typeset());